naort-dev/freelancing-app/README.md

 You need to follow the subsequent steps to run this app on your local machine:

-### 1. Have the correct versions of ruby, rails, node, and yarn
+### 1. Have the correct versions of ruby, rails, and other dependencies installed

 This app was created with: